 The tuition and fees charge for all students is payable in full before the first day of classes unless the student enrolls in the Transact Payment Plan.
 The fee to enroll in the plan is \$35.00 per term.
-Enrollment dates for the Transact Payment Plan are: Fall Term - 9/11/2023-9/24/2023, Winter Term - 12/11/2023-12/24/2023, and Spring Term 3/11/2024-3/24/2024.
+Enrollment in the Transact Payment Plan will be available September 12, 2022 when the Fall Term statement is published.

-Tuition for the baccalaureate degree is based on four years (12 terms) of academic enrollment regardless of unit load each term or if a student completes graduation requirements a term(s) early.
-The 12 term academic enrollment requirement is separate from and in addition to any other degree requirements.
+Tuition for the baccalaureate degree is based on four years (12 terms) of residence regardless of unit load each term or if a student completes graduation requirements a term(s) early.
+The 12 term residence requirement is separate from and in addition to any other degree requirements.
 Official study abroad programs listed in the Catalog fulfill one term of the 12 term requirement.

-Since a Caltech degree is based on a four-year enrollment requirement, entering students should expect to be on campus and in person and to be billed tuition for a full four years.
+Since a Caltech degree is based on a four-year residential requirement, entering students should expect to be in residence and to be billed tuition for a full four years.
 Any exceptions must be approved by the dean of undergraduate students and the vice president for student affairs.
 In addition, aid may not be disbursed to a student to cover full tuition if they are no longer attending classes.